austin-r-brown/airbnextdoor/README.md

 Next, you will need to create a .env file.

-Here is the .env structure:
+Here is how it should look:

 ```
 AIRBNB_API_KEY=Api Key Goes Here